 Deva Marie Gregory is a heartfelt and spirited actor and singer.
 Driven by a deep passion for storytelling and performance, she strives to create relatable and genuine characters with a distinct voice and purpose.

 In the years that followed she competed in classical voice, sang in ensemble groups, and participated frequently in community theatre, preparing for her inevitable relocation to Southern California.
-In 2013, Deva delivered a memorable performance as Doris Walker in Miracle on 34th Street, for which she was nominated for the Camino Real Playhouse’s “Best Actress” Award.
 Her talent for finding a unique character voice, connecting with the audience, and delivering a memorable performance sets her apart.
-Her notable roles include John Worthing in an all female production of The Importance of Being Earnest, Meg in Little Women, Lucy Seward in Dracula, Olivia in Twelfth Night, Chris Gorman in Rumors, Liz Imbrie in The Philadelphia Story, and Madeline in The Women of Lockerbie.
+Notable theatrical roles include Jack Worthing in an all female production of The Importance of Being Earnest, Meg in Little Women, Lucy Seward in Dracula, Olivia in Twelfth Night, Chris Gorman in Rumors, Liz Imbrie in The Philadelphia Story, and Madeline in The Women of Lockerbie; notable voice over roles include the video games World of Warcraft: Legion, and Hearthstone.